Film Lighting How great filmmakers create drama

 Practical lighting is important in a scene primarily for two reasons,

 Firstly, it motivates the artificial lighting, that is, by placing various practical light sources around the set like lamps or LEDs, you can justify the source of your light, which is very important as otherwise, the unjustified lighting itself will pull away from the viewer’s attention from the main narrative.
+Use practical lighting to support this method effectively.

 Secondly, practical lighting becomes an important tool for creating depth in a scene.
 Placing practical lights at various parts of the set motivates your lighting as well as enhances the audience’s perception of spatial depth, often creating a bokeh effect if the subject is in close focus.

 Kubrick used numerous candles and lamps around the set of Barry Lyndon as a part of practical lighting as well as motivating his light source.
 In Moonlight, the interiors of the restaurant had several lamps to practically light up the scene and also set up the mood and emotion of the characters.
+The lighting crew often plays a crucial role in achieving such effects.

 Some filmmakers who ace the lighting